AmmonAyisiMensah/NodeMCU-Driver/README.md

 # Contribution
 Contributions to **NodeMCU-Driver** are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.

+Some topics that need work:
+- Better Flash memory management.
+- Adding Modbus TCP/IP as communication protocol.
+- Improvements to the control panel.

 # Changelog
 **Version 1.0.0**